White Collar Crime Defense

 What is White Collar Crime?

-Fraud, embezzlement, and other white-collar crimes are typically punishable by lengthy prison time and hefty fines.
+Fraud, embezzlement, and various other white-collar crimes are typically punishable by lengthy prison time and hefty fines.
 That’s because these crimes often include extremely large sums of money and many victims, which many people overlook.
 Additionally, federal prosecutors are frequently harsh in sentencing and convicting defendants both to punish them and hopefully deter others from engaging in similar behavior.

 Types of White Collar Crimes